Andrea/andrea.github.io/_posts/2026-02-21-bytesize-for-discovery.markdown

 ## Conclusion

-Kicking off a Design initiative generally brings a high level of uncertainty.
+Significant changes generally bring a high level of uncertainty.
 Bytesize Architecture Sessions help by creating a safe space for design, in a deliberate manner, in short and iterative bursts.
 Creating shared models help reduce risk and increase clarity.
 I have shared what works for me.
 I encourage you to try it and see how it works for you.
 Perhaps certain aspects of this practice needs to be adapted for your context in some way.
 I would be very happy to hear about it.

 The next post will describe how to use Bytesize Architecture Sessions for [Define](https://github.com/ddd-crew/ddd-starter-modelling-process/blob/master/README.md#define).